-How to Monitor a Deep Cycle Battery
+How to Monitor a Deep Cycle Battery For Charging

 To know when a deep cycle or marine battery needs charging you first need to know how much charge it has.
 To accurately check this, you can use a battery monitor.

-Battery monitors can tell you how much charge a battery has left and sometimes even more.
-The ANCEL BA101 Professional 12V Digital Analyzer can tell you how much charge the battery has, the health, cranking power, voltage, and more.
-There are even Bluetooth versions you just connect to your battery then use the app on your phone to see the charge of the battery.
+There are even Bluetooth versions (click to view on Amazon), you just connect to your battery then use the app on your phone to see the charge of the battery.